project-etalon/etalon/docs/tutorials/capacity_search.rst

 Capacity Search is a tool to help find maximal QPS given different SLOs.
 There are three types of SLOs:

-1. **Deadline based:** does QPS search based on deadline slo and deadline miss rate slo.
-Also leverages deadline-miss-rate percentile.
+1. **Fluidity-Index based:** does QPS search based on deadline slo and deadline miss rate (1 - *fluidity-index*) slo.
+Also leverages request-level deadline miss rate percentile.
 2. **TBT based:** does QPS search based on tbt and ttft slo with their percentiles.
 3. **TPOT based:** does QPS search based on ttft and tpot slo with their percentiles.